Fremantle Fishing Boat Harbour

 |Fremantle Fishing Boat Harbour: Vessel accommodation plan||Kb|

-See below for current fees at Fremantle Fishing Boat Harbour for 2022-2023.
+See below for current fees at Fremantle Fishing Boat Harbour.

 Fixed and floating pens are charged per metre of pen length.
 The fixed and floating alongside berths are charged per metre of the vessel length.